 it's part of that trail system.
 It extends from the Maple Hollow (Deer

 Ridge) trailhead (also used for Maple Hollow DH

 and Ann's Connector trail) to Suncrest Drive near the

-Traverse Ridge saddle, across the road from the Mercer
+Traverse Ridge saddle, across the road from the combined beginning of the Mercer

 From the top of Maple Hollow, we're looking east at

 in 2008, latest update with new photos, map, GPS track and updated ride information September 20,